27 Worst Eating Habits for Your Waistline, According to Science

 You keep unhealthy food in sight

 Our homes are filled with hidden eating traps, and simply being aware of something as simple as the size of a bowl can influence how much you eat.
 For example, a study conducted at Google's New York office found that placing M&Ms in opaque containers as opposed to glass ones and giving healthier snacks more prominent shelf space curbed candy consumption by 3.1 million calories in just seven weeks.
 So what does that mean for your weight?
 The lesson here is clear: Clear junk food off your countertops to start losing weight and to make better choices.
+And here are 21 Foods to Toss Out of Your Kitchen For Good!

 You eat too quickly

 If your body has one major flaw, this is it: It takes 20 minutes for your stomach to tell your brain that it's had enough.
 A study in the Journal of the American Dietetic Association found that slow eaters took in 66 fewer calories per meal, but compared to their fast-eating peers, they felt like they had eaten more.
 What's 66 calories, you ask?
 If you can do that at every meal, you'll lose more than 20 pounds a year!
-To lose even more weight, maybe cut out the common foods you eat quickly: 101 Unhealthiest Fast Foods on the Planet.

 You restrict yourself too much